Daewoo: Breakup and present status

 The Daewoo commercial vehicle manufacturer was taken over by Tata Motors.

 Involvement in Myanmar

 Daewoo also moved into the oil and gas industry.
-While Western oil and gas companies were unwilling to conduct business in Myanmar on account of the abysmal human rights record of the ruling military junta, Daewoo is one of three oil companies, along with the French company TotalEnergies and the American company Unocal, operating in the country.
+While Western oil and gas companies were unwilling to conduct business in Myanmar, Daewoo is one of three oil companies, along with the French company TotalEnergies and the American company Unocal, operating in the country.
 During explorations in 2008, Daewoo found one of the largest gas fields in southeast Asia, the Shwe offshore field, in the Bay of Bengal, about 100 km off Sittwe.
 The field went into production in 2013.

 Corporations

 Daewoo Group had under its umbrella several major corporations: